VVF Plant Finder:

 Masses of elegant, snowy white semi-double flowers with yellow centers; lustrous, evergreen leaves and an upright habit; excellent cold hardiness; provide rich, acidic, moist, well-drained soil

 Winter's Snowman Camellia features showy lightly-scented white round flowers with yellow eyes at the ends of the branches from mid fall to early winter, which emerge from distinctive pink flower buds.
-It has dark green foliage which emerges burgundy in spring.
+It has dark green evergreen foliage which emerges burgundy in spring.
 The glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Winter's Snowman Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Winter's Snowman Camellia is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use